amrmur/amrmur/README.md

-## Yoo what's poppin 👋
+## Hey there 👋
 - 👨‍🎓 I am a student at Florida International University
-- 🔭 I’m currently working on a Data Science certification.
+- 🔭 I’m currently working on a 2D RPG.
 - 🌱 I’m interested in Web Development, Game Development, Artificial Intelligence, and more.
-- ⚡ Fun fact: My favorite anime is One Punch Man.
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/amrit-murali/) or reach out to me at amura017@fiu.edu.

 <!--